About the Sony Alpha a7R III (no lens included)

 Vertical Grip: The optional VG-C3AM Vertical Grip holds two NP-FZ100 batteries to essentially double the battery capacity.
 The vertical grip fastens to the bottom of the α7R III, and offers several controls for use when the camera is in the vertical (portrait orientation) position.

-- Imaging Edge: The new Imaging Edge (Remote/Viewer/Edit) software lets you remotely operate the camera from your computer.
-You can make precise adjustments to the focus and composition, using the grid, guide, and overlay functions, and view images live on the large computer screen.
+- Imaging Edge (Remote / Viewer / Edit): Imaging Edge desktop software lets you remotely operate the camera from your computer, either tethered with a USB cable or wirelessly via Wi-Fi.
+The software lets you make precise adjustments to the focus and composition, using the grid, guide, and overlay functions, and view images live on the large computer screen.
 You can also perform confirmation, selection, image-quality adjustment, and RAW development on your computer.
-It also supports Pixel Shift Multi Shooting.
+It also supports Pixel Shift Multi Shooting to generate images with a higher resolution than is possible with regular shooting by combining four RAW images on your PC.
+The software is compatible with 64-bit versions of Windows 10 and Windows 8.1, as well as macOS 10.13-10.15 operating systems.